Former Tinkoff head rebuffs “libellous” allegations by billionaire banker Oleg Tinkov

 Hughes left the bank in March after Russia’s invasion of Ukraine.
 In July, a new law was introduced in the UK prohibiting the provision of management or business consultancy to any Russian companies.
 As a result, Hughes said in a blog post published on Thursday, November 3, he had “definitively cut the few remaining ties I had to the Russian business” in July.

-The blog post was prompted by a row with the bank’s founder and former owner Oleg TInkov, who accused Hughes of continuing to run the bank covertly, an allegation which Hughes described as “simply not true, not to mention libellous.”
+The blog post was prompted by a row with the bank’s founder and former owner Oleg Tinkov, who accused Hughes of continuing to run the bank covertly, an allegation which Hughes described as “simply not true, not to mention libellous.”

 In April, Tinkov sold the bank to oligarch Vladimir Potanin, who regularly tops the list of Russia’s richest men.
 Tinkov claims that he was forced to sell at a knockdown price by the Russian government, but Hughes says that the sale of Tinkov’s stake was precipitated by UK sanctions and was voluntary.